ayushjain01/ayushjain01/README.md

 ## Here's a Joke for you -

-<pre>What are the strongest days of the week?
+<pre>What did one wall say to the other wall?
-Saturday and Sunday.
-All the others are weekdays.</pre>
+I'll meet you at the corner!</pre>
 </pre>

 ##### The above joke changes every week, [learn how?](https://github.com/ayushjain01/Self-Updating-Readme)